 Diphtheria, Tetanus and Polio (DTP) and Meningitis ACWY Boosters for year 9 boys and girls

-- All students in year 9 are offered booster injections of DTP and Meningitis ACWY.
-School nurses will visit secondary schools in the summer term to offer these boosters.
+- All students in year 9 are offered booster injections of Diphtheria, Tetanus and Polio (DTP) and Meningitis ACWY.
+School Nurses will visit secondary schools in the summer term to offer these boosters.
 These are the final immunisations offered in the routine childhood schedule.
-You can view the schedule in the downloads section.
+You can view the The routine immunisation schedule from January 2020 [71kb].

 - You will receive a letter and a consent form in the post and you will be asked to return this to school by a set date.

 - Catch up clinics are held at Lukis House if needed.
 Details of clinics can be obtained by calling 725241 ex 5286.

 - Please contact the School Nursing Team if you require any further help or information.
 Please use the contact button on the right of this screen to see how you can contact us.

 - The BCG vaccine (which stands for Bacillus Calmette-Guérin vaccine) is not given as part of the routine childhood schedule.
 In Guernsey (as in the UK) it is only given when a child or adult is thought to have an increased risk of coming into contact with TB.

 - More information on the BCG vaccine can be found here.
 NHS Immunisation Website-TB

 - You can view the leaflet TB, BCG Vaccine and your baby here.
 TB,BCG vaccine and your Baby Leaflet.
 [258kb]